 GetPrimitiveArrayCritical.
 This operation

-within the CheckJNI red zone area, then CheckJNI would catch the issue when the
+within the CheckJNI red zone area, then CheckJNI catches the issue when the

 ReleasePrimitiveArrayCritical is called.
 Otherwise,

-the Java heap and possibly causing a future GC crash.
+the Java heap and can cause a future GC crash.
 If the corrupted memory

-This error occurs when the GC attempts to mark an object for which it can’t find a space.
+This error occurs when the GC attempts to mark an object that it can’t find a space for.
 After this check fails, the GC traverses the roots and tries to see if the invalid object is a root.
-From here, there are two options: The object is a root or a non-root object.
+From here, there are two options: The object is a root or a nonroot object.

 Invalid root example

-In the case where the object is actually an invalid root, it will print some
+In the case where the object is an invalid root, it prints some

 art E 5955 5955 art/runtime/gc/collector/mark_sweep.cc:383] Tried to mark 0x2